Pyramid of Khafre

-The Pyramid Of Khafre stands at the height of 448ft with a base length of 706ft.
-These measurements make the pyramid the second tallest and second-largest of the Giza Pyramid complex.
+The Pyramid Of Khafre stands at a height of 448ft with a base length of 706ft.
+These measurements make the pyramid the second-tallest and second-largest of the Giza Pyramid complex.
 This historical monument is also known as the Pyramid of Chephren.
-It houses the tomb of the Fourth-Dynasty Pharaoh Khafre, who ruled between 2558-2532 BC.
+It houses the tomb of the Fourth Dynasty Pharaoh Khafre, who ruled between 2558-2532 BC.

 Location of Pyramid of Khafre

-The pyramid of Khafre stands southwest of the great pyramid of Cheops.
-It appears as part of the Giza Necropolis situated on the Giza plateau in Greater Cairo, Egypt.
+The Pyramid of Khafre stands southwest of the Great Pyramid of Cheops.
+It appears to be part of the Giza Necropolis on the Giza plateau in Greater Cairo, Egypt.

-Therefore, Khafre stands along with the Great Pyramid of Giza, the pyramid of Menkaure, alongside their associated pyramid complexes.
-The structure’s location is approximately 9kms west of the Nile River and about 13kms southwest of the centre of Cairo.
+Therefore, Khafre stands along with the Great Pyramid of Giza and the Pyramid of Menkaure, alongside their associated pyramid complexes.
+The structure’s location is approximately 9 km west of the Nile River and about 13 km southwest of the centre of Cairo.

 Who built the pyramid of Khafre?

 The Pharaoh Khafre wanted to be close to his father, the great Cheops.
-History claims that Khafre built the pyramid to eternalise his essence and therefore be near to his family.
-Additionally, the Pharaoh also ordered the construction of The Sphinx and the Valley Temple.
+History claims that Khafre built the pyramid to eternalise his essence and be near his family.
+The Pharaoh also ordered the construction of The Sphinx and the Valley Temple.

 The reason behind the construction of this great pyramid